We use minimal analytics to improve the site. Is that okay?

 Canon SL2 Review | Bottom Line

-The Canon SL2 has a lot of really nice new features that make the camera really fun to use.
-The Wifi is handy and the new processor makes the camera very snappy.
+The Canon SL2 features many notable enhancements that make the camera enjoyable to use.
+The Wi-Fi is handy, and the new processor makes the camera very snappy.

 While this is obviously a camera not designed for professionals, you can still get some amazing results without any serious limitations.